 THCP’s legality is stuck between conflicting federal legislation.
 It’s not explicitly listed as a controlled substance and might be protected by the 2018 Farm Bill.
 However, many believe it’s an illegal substance and belongs under the Federal Analogue Act (FAA).

-This discovery has gotten the cannabis world in quite a frenzy.
-The mere thought of a cannabinoid stronger than THC is enough to get medical and recreational users, as well as cannabis brands and manufacturers, curious about its potential.
+The discovery of THCP is causing quite a storm.
+The mere thought of a cannabinoid stronger than THC is enough to get the cannabis world in quite the frenzy.